-As a human mind, you cannot really calculate monthly payments easily but you can focus on one number which is final car selling price.
-Salesman knows this and he tries to confuse you with monthly payment amount.
+As a human mind, you cannot really calculate monthly payments easily but you can focus on one number which is the final car selling price.
+The salesman knows this and he tries to confuse you with the monthly payment amount.

 #9 Do not Tell That you want to trade your old Car

 The golden rule of car negotiation is to not tell the salesman about your intentions of trading your old car off until you have settled on a new car price.

 You can simply say that you want to buy a second car and not planning to trade off.